xiaowang1105/algorithms-in-python/README.md

 ### 4.6 - Kruskal Algorithm and Clustering Problem
 * Useful [Link](https://en.wikipedia.org/wiki/Kruskal%27s_algorithm) <br>
 Prim's algorithm is another greedy algorithm that finds a minimum spanning tree for a weighted undirected graph.
-Insead of maintaining a tree like Prim, it maintains forest.
+Instead of maintaining a tree like Prim, it maintains forest.

 ![kruskal][kruskal1]